A Brezis-Oswald approach for mixed local and nonlocal operators: Introduction

 The purpose of this paper is to prove an existence and uniqueness result in the spirit of the celebrated paper by Brezis-Oswald for the Laplacian, see \cite{BO}.
 So, let us consider the Dirichlet problem

+Here $\Omega$ is a bounded open set with $C^1$-smooth boundary.
 Under standard assumptions on $f$, we show that if $u$ solves \eqref{eq.pbDirSec2} (in some sense to be made precise later on), then $u>0$ in $\Omega$, and we give precise conditions under which such a solution exists and is unique.
 For this, as in \cite{BO} for the local case with $p=2$, a crucial role is played by the monotonicity of the map